Insurer Disclosure of Important Policy Provisions

 Waiting periods for coverage:

-This policy does not cover conditions related to pre-existing conditions.
+This policy does not cover conditions related to pre-existing conditions prior to the waiting period.

 Pre-existing Conditions including, but not limited to: